-Figure 10: Response times when (a) increasing cluster load, and (b) when decreasing task duration with constant load.

-Cluster load: Fig.10a shows the average and 95th percentile response times when we scale the cluster load in the 110server EC2 cluster.
+Number of scheduling agents: We now examine how the number of agents that perform concurrent scheduling actions affects the quality and latency of scheduling.
+Figure 10a shows how scheduling latency changes as we increase the number of scheduling agents.
+The cluster load varies again from 10% to 90%, and the load is the same homogeneous Spark tasks with 100msec optimal duration, as before.
+We set the sample size to R = 8, which was the optimal, based on the previous experiment.
+When the number of schedulers is very small (below 3), latency suffers at high loads due to limited scheduling parallelism.
+As the number of agents increases latency drops, until 12 agents.
+Beyond that point, latency slowly increases due to increasing conflicts among agents.
+For larger cluster sizes, the same number of agents would not induce as many conflicts.
+Figure 10b shows how the fraction of tasks that meet QoS changes as the number of scheduling agents increases.
+As previously seen, if the number of agents is very small, many jobs experience increased response times.
+As more agents are added, the vast majority of jobs meet their QoS until high cluster loads.
+When cluster load exceeds 80%, OoS violations are caused primarily due to queueing at admission control, instead of limited scheduling concurrency.
+In general, 3 scheduling agents are sufficient to get the minimum scheduling latency; in following comparisons with Sparrow we use 10 agents to ensure a fair comparison, since Sparrow uses a 10:1 worker to agent ratio.
+Cluster load: Figure 11a shows the average and 95th percentile response times when we scale the cluster load in the 110-server EC2 cluster.
 The incoming jobs are homogeneous Spark tasks with 100msec target duration.
-We increase the task arrival rate to increase cluster load.
-The target performance of 100msec includes no scheduling overheads or degradation due to suboptimal scheduling.
-The reported response times include the task execution time and all overheads.
+We increase the task arrival rate to increase the load.
+The target performance of 100msec includes no overheads or degradation due to suboptimal scheduling.
+The reported response times include the task execution and all overheads.
 The mean of response times with Tarcil remains almost constant until loads over 85%.
 At very high loads, admission control and the large sample size increase the scheduling overheads, affecting performance.
-The 95th percentile is more volatile at high loads, but only exceeds 250msec at cluster loads of 80% or higher.
-Tasks with very high response times are typically those delayed by admission control until the wait-time threshold is reached.
+The 95th percentile is more volatile, but only exceeds 250msec at loads over 80%.
+Tasks with very high response times are typically those delayed by admission control.
 Sampling itself adds marginal overheads until 90% load.
 At very high loads scheduling overheads are dominated by queueing time and increased sample sizes.

-Task duration: Fig. 10b shows the average and 95th percentile response times as a function of task duration, which ranges from 10msec to 600sec.
+Task duration: Figure 11b shows the average and 95th percentile response times as a function of task duration, which ranges from 10msec to 600sec.
 The cluster load is 80% in all cases.
 For long tasks the mean and 95th percentile closely approximate the target performance.
-When task duration is below or close to 100msec, the scheduling overhead dominates.
-Despite this, the mean and 95th percentile remain very close, which shows that performance unpredictability is limited.
-For long jobs, configuring and allocating large amounts of resources dominates the scheduling overheads, while for large numbers of short tasks, queueing delay dominates.
+When task duration is below 100msec, the scheduling overhead dominates.
+Despite this, the mean and tail latency remain very close, which shows that performance unpredictability is limited.